Michaelvll/michaelvll.github.io/_pages/about.md

 #### [HanLab](https://songhan.mit.edu), MIT
 I am a research assistant supervised by Prof. [Song Han](https://songhan.mit.edu) at HanLab, MIT, from Jul.
 2019 to present.
 * Working on privacy preserving and efficient machine learning, and designed an efficient privacy-preserving cloud-edge inference method utilizing the linearity of neural networks.
+We submitted a paper to CVPR 2019.
 * Focusing on efficient natural language processing, especially for machine translation.
 Proposed a novel primitive with higher capacity than the original transformer under mobile settings and submitted to ICLR 2020.
 * Won **1st** place in the CVPR’19 Visual Wake Words challenge and **3rd place** (**1st** place of all academic groups) in CVPR’19 Low Power Image Recognition Competition.